arcarchit/datastories/notes/README.md

-Maintaining handwritten notes is difficule, keeping them in git is easy.
+Maintaining handwritten notes is difficult, keeping them in git is easy.